danbovey/EmojiPanel/README.md

 - :arrows_counterclockwise: Will continue to be updated when new Unicode emojis are added

 ### [Download for Google Chrome](https://chrome.google.com/webstore/detail/jfjmncmbmpnaljmmcmeefmkmionkojmd)

-:warning: EmojiPanel has merged with the EmojiT extension, and we now publish to a different extension page.
-Please consider switching to the new extension linked above for updates.

 ## Preview